 Referred to as the Ooty of Andhra, the Araku Valley lies in the Eastern Ghats roughly about 114 km from Visakhapatnam.
 This scenic valley falls on the Kothavalasa-Kirandul railway line of the East Coast Railway.
 The rail journey takes around 5 hours and there are a total of 58 tunnels and 84 major bridges on this route.

 Indian Railways has recently started the Visakhapatnam – Araku AC Tourist Passenger connecting Visakhapatnam and Araku.
 This passenger train consists of 1/2 Vistadome coaches that are attached to the 58501/58502 Visakhapatnam – Kirandul Passenger.
 A treat for the eyes, the railway line goes through lush green forests, waterfalls, viaducts, as well as offers a connection to the widely popular Borra caves.

 While I have tried including all the famous and scenic rail routes in this article, there are a lot of secret hidden jewels that Indian Railways boasts of.
 Some of these routes include – Londa – Vasco-da-Gama, Shoranur – Nilambur, Gandhidham – Maliya Miyana, Marwar – Mavli meter-gauge, Gwalior – Sheopur Kalan, and many more.
 I will surely try to cover these as well in future articles.

 I hope you like this piece on the top 10 scenic and beautiful rail journeys in India.
-If you have any more routes to add, please let me know through the comments below and I will make sure to spread the word.
+If you have any more routes to add, please let me know through the comments below.
 Till then, enjoy these rail rides which, for sure, will make your heart skip a beat.